panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 })
 ```

-Of course if you run the test it throws an error that the module doesn't exist.
+Of course the test throws an error because the module `sum.js` doesn't exist.

 ```
  FAIL  sum.spec.js